-The three musiciens' commitment to contemporary music has already resulted in collaborations with prominent composers such as Nicolas Bacri, Alain Fourchotte, and Lucio Amanti who have written and dedicated pieces to the Trio Goldberg.
-In 2020, the ensemble participated in a recording of Swiss composer Thüring Bräm's chamber music which will be available digitally.
-The Trio Goldberg frequently collaborates with prestigious musicians such as Jean Ferrandis, with whom they have recorded W.A.
-Mozart’s flute quartets (Europe&Art), David Bismuth, Matan Porat, Iddo Bar-Shaï, Luis Fernando Pérez, Georges Pludermacher, Shani Diluka and David Fray.
+The three musicians' commitment to contemporary music has led to collaborations with renowned composers such as Nicolas Bacri, Alain Fourchotte, Françoise Choveaux, and Lucio Amanti, who have written and dedicated pieces to the Trio Goldberg.
+The ensemble has also participated in a recording of chamber music by Swiss composer Thüring Bräm.

 The Trio Goldberg frequently collaborates with renowned musicians on stage and in the studio.
 Among others, they have recorded the complete flute quartets by W.A.
 Mozart with Jean Ferrandis and the composer's first piano quartet with David Bismuth.
 The trio performs numerous concerts in France (Salle Gaveau, Salle Cortot, Musée d'Orsay, Opéra de Tours), and throughout Europe, including La Folle Journée de Nantes and Ekaterinburg, the festival Concerts du Printemps at Abbaye de Val-Dieu, Festival les Jeudis Musicaux de Royan, Festival de Chaillol, Festival de Menton, Festival des Grandes Heures de Cluny, as well as in Vienna, Linz, Bratislava, Budapest, and London.